boost your organic social media content

 The idea is to not drive people (at least not all the time) to your website or blog posts, but let them stay on the platform.

-You can, for instance, use your Instagram for beautiful photos of your products, and Snapchat for the behind-the-scenes of making the photos or how to use your products.
+You can, for instance, use your Instagram for beautiful photos of your products, and Snapchat ads for the behind-the-scenes of making the photos or how to use your products.

 For your followers, it’s good to see not the same content everywhere.